You’ve already seen how SwiftUI’s @State

 That’s where @Binding

-comes in: it lets us store a mutable value in a view that actually points to some other value from elsewhere.
+comes in: it lets us store a single mutable value in a view that actually points to some other value from elsewhere.
 In the case of Toggle

 , the switch changes its own local binding to a Boolean, but behind the scenes that’s actually manipulating the @State

-This makes @Binding
+This behavior makes @Binding

 extremely important for whenever you want to create a custom user interface component.
 At their core, UI components are just SwiftUI views like everything else, but @Binding